UCTRONICS/Smart-Robot-Car-Arduino/README.md

 - Step2: It will come in automatic avoidance obstacle mode directly.

-- Step3: Control it by using IR controller, when you control it using IR control, it will leave automatic avoiddance obstacle mode.
+- Step3: Control it by using IR controller, when you control it using IR control, it will leave automatic avoidance obstacle mode.

 - Step4: Download and install the app from https://github.com/UCTRONICS/Smart-Robot-Car-Arduino/raw/master/BlueTooth%20Tool/RobotCar_Controller.apk

 - Step5: Search and connect the "HC-05"

-- Step6:  Control it by using bluetooth controller, when you control it using bluetooth control, it will leave automatic avoiddance obstacle mode.
+- Step6:  Control it by using bluetooth controller, when you control it using bluetooth control, it will leave automatic avoidance obstacle mode.

 # Detail instructions: